csalvo/Responsive-Portfolio/README.md

 9. **Protip**: Use the Chrome extensions [Window Resizer](https://chrome.google.com/webstore/detail/window-resizer/kkelicaakdanhinjdeammmilcgefonfh) and [Browser Width](https://chrome.google.com/webstore/detail/browser-width/mlnegepkjlccabakompdmbcmdieaideh) to see the browser dimensions in Chrome.

 10. Deploy your new portfolio (now with media queries!) to GitHub Pages.

-### Assignment Two Instructions (Bootstrap)

-1. Inside your `Bootstrap-Portfolio` repo, create `index.html`, `portfolio.html` and `contact.html`.
-See some screenshots and tips via [this Google Doc](https://docs.google.com/document/d/1DEMnrAtC8HUHaGapNSIzKUUMwfIM3PM3ZsXk317I8HA/edit?usp=sharing).

-2. Using Bootstrap, recreate your portfolio site with the following items:

-   * A navbar

-   * A responsive layout (remember the grid, rows and columns are your friends)

-     * eg. On `xs` and `sm` screens, each section should take up the entire grid.
-On `m` and larger screens, each section should take up 2/3 of the grid and the sidebar should take up 1/3 of the grid

-   * Responsive images

-   **BONUS**
-   Using Bootstrap, make a sticky footer and use sub-rows and sub-solumns on your portfolio site _(Hint: Check out the Bootstrap documentation)_

-3. Your Bootstrap solution should minimize use of media queries.

-4. Deploy your new Bootstrap-powered portfolio to GitHub Pages.

-### Submitting Your Work on [BootcampSpot.com](http://bootcampspot-v2.com/)

-1. Submit the GitHub links to your portfolio repositories on GitHub.

-2. Submit the link to your (GitHub Pages) deployed site in the same input field.

-### BONUS

-* Incorporate CSS animations in your portfolio.
-[More info here](http://www.w3schools.com/css/css3_animations.asp).